lingkeshra10/ProxySQL/README.md

     }
 )

-//Define the mysql users that will connect to the applications mysql_users =
+# Define the mysql users that will connect to the applications
+mysql_users =
 (
     { username = "centagateadmin", password = "foo123", default_hostgroup = 10, transaction_persistent = 0, active = 1 }